 This Guaranty, dated March __, 2001, is made by Enron Corp. (“Guarantor”), a corporation created and existing under the laws of the State of Oregon, in favor of the Tennessee Valley Authority (“TVA”), a corporation created by and existing under and by virtue of the Tennessee Valley Authority Act of 1933, as amended; and

-WHEREAS, Guarantor's affiliate, Enron Power Marketing, Inc. (“Debtor”), a corporation created and existing under the laws of the State of Delaware, and TVA have entered into aConfirmation Letter dated March --, 2001, dated _____________________ (“Agreement”), involving the sale of a call option on electric energy by Debtor to TVA; and
+WHEREAS, Guarantor's affiliate, Enron Power Marketing, Inc. (“Debtor”), a corporation created and existing under the laws of the State of Delaware, and TVA have entered into aConfirmation Letter dated May ___, 2001 (“Agreement”), involving the sale of a call option on electric energy by Debtor to TVA; and

 WHEREAS, Guarantor, as an affiliate of Debtor and by virtue of its interest in and relationship with Debtor, deems it to be in Guarantor's best interest, in that valuable benefits necessary or convenient to the conduct of business will be derived by virtue of the Agreement, to execute and deliver this Guaranty to TVA;